Best Label Maker

 With the simplistic design and functionality of the DYMO LabelManager 160 comes a lack of particular settings and features.
 It can only print one generic font, which is sufficient for many but not ideal if you're looking to get creative with your labels.
 This model cannot print barcodes, so if you need a label maker for retail or warehouse applications, this is not the one.
 However, we think that the 160 is one of the best label makers out there and will do an excellent job for most people, despite its shortlist of flaws.

 New to the world of label makers are wireless models that use Bluetooth technology — the Brother P-Touch Cube Plus PT-P710BT is our favorite device for this genre.
 This label maker links to a smartphone, tablet, or computer using a free app.
 Once connected, it is straightforward to create labels using your favorite device.
-One great feature of the PT-P1710BT is that it has a large variety of pre-programmed templates for specialized labels such as those for cables, cabinets, files, and several sizes of barcodes.
+One great feature of the PT-P1710BT is that it has a large variety of pre-programmed templates for specialized labels such as cables, cabinets, files, and several sizes of barcodes.

 The downside to Bluetooth technology is that it requires a third-party device to interface with the label maker.
 If you want a model that has a keyboard on the maker itself, the PT-P1710BT is not the way to go.
 This particular model is also a bit spendy.
-Unless you are really after the latest and greatest in cutting edge label maker technology, a more affordable model might make sense.
+Unless you are really after the latest and greatest in cutting-edge label maker technology, a more affordable model might make sense.
 That said, this device is an excellent choice for those that want to use a smartphone or tablet to make labels.

 The DYMO Organizer Xpress Pro is your best bet if you're looking for a bare-bones simplistic label maker.
 Entirely manually powered, this device will never require an additional battery purchase or an annoying battery change.
 To make a label, you just turn the dial to the preferred letter or character and emboss them into the tape by squeezing the handle one letter at a time.
 The Xpress Pro is also dirt cheap — you won't see much of a dent in your bank account if you choose this model.

-The manual powered design of this DYMO Organizer does come along with a few flaws.
+The manual-powered design of this DYMO Organizer does come along with a few flaws.
 First of all, you have to turn the dial to emboss each letter, which is a bit of a slow and cumbersome process compared to using a keyboard or a smartphone to define text.
 Unfortunately, the Xpress Pro only offers one font — if variety is a determining factor for you, this is not the right choice.
 Still, we think that this model is perfect for a garage, shop, or for those that don't want the hassle of dealing with batteries or apps.

 We recommend the Brother P-touch PT70BM if you're looking for a digital label maker on a budget.
 This device is programmed and ready right out of the package — just slap some batteries in, and it's ready to go.
-We find that qwerty keyboards, such as the one on this model, are easier to use than those with buttons in alphabetical order.
+We find that qwerty keyboards, such as the one on this model, are more comfortable to use than those with buttons in alphabetical order.
 The PT70BM has a button dedicated to a time & date stamp, which can be very handy for keeping things organized.

 The PT70BM does have a few shortcomings.
 There are very few options for letter sizing, fonts, symbols, and it does not print barcodes.
 We also weren't thrilled that a shift key is needed to switch between letters and numbers — other models have buttons solely dedicated to numbers that make typing faster and easier.
 The PT70BM has a bit of a lag time between when characters are entered and when they show up on the screen.
 Lastly, when it comes to printing, this device is outright slow.
 But, when all is said and done, the P-touch PT70BM handles most label maker tasks at a fraction of the cost of much of the competition.